apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

 adc --help
 ```

-If everything goes well, you will see a list of available subcommands and how to use them.
+If everything goes well, you will see a list of available subcommands and using guide.

 ### Configuring ADC with APISIX Instance